-A-3: T'(d) measures how quickly the temperature is changing per unit change of depth, measured in degrees per metre.
-T'(d) will probably be largest when d is near zero, unless there are hot springs or other underwater heat sources.
+A-3: T'(d) measures how quickly the temperature is changing per unit change of depth, measured in degrees per metre. |T'(d)| will probably be largest when d is near zero, unless there are hot springs or other underwater heat sources.

-A-4: Calories per gram.
+A-4: Calories per additional gram, when there are w grams.